 - Provide safety equipment such as respirators

-OSHA Inspections for construction sites
+OSHA Inspections for Construction Sites

-Another thing training manuals should outline is how often you will have to have safety training and meetings.
-Keeping to a strict schedule for safety trainings is of the utmost importance in any industry, but especially so in a high-stakes operation such as construction.
-It is critical to follow OSHA regulations.
+Another thing construction training manuals should outline is how often you will have to have safety training and meetings.
+Keeping to a strict schedule for safety training is of the utmost importance in any industry, but especially so in a high-stakes operation such as construction.
+It is critical to follow OSHA regulations covering safety meetings.
 No matter how large or small the business, you need to have regularly scheduled safety meetings or committees.